-EXTREMELY RARE AND HIGHLY IMPORTANT Indo-Persian Vanity Box from circa 1780.
+PRESENTING AN EXTREMELY RARE AND HIGHLY IMPORTANT Indo-Persian Campaign Vanity Box from circa 1780-1800.

-Box opens up to reveal a travel mirror and pull out drawer for toiletries underneath.
+Box opens up to reveal a travel mirror which tilts into place and a pull out drawer for toiletries underneath.

 The interior is lined with the original deep blue velvet.

 It is amazing that this piece has survived in such good condition.
-It has had some restoration to the mirror……but the exterior is fully original and EXQUISITE !!
+It has had some restoration to the mirror, and some minor repairs, but it is still EXQUISITE !!

 INDO-PERSIAN CULTURE: “Indo-Persian culture” refers to those Persian aspects that have been integrated into or absorbed into the cultures of the Indian Subcontinent (hence the prefix “Indo”), and in particular, into North India, and modern-day Pakistan.

 Persian influence was first introduced to the South Asia by Muslim rulers of Turkic and Afghan origin, especially with the Delhi Sultanate from the 13th century, and in the 16th to 19th century by the Mughal Empire.
 In general, from its earliest days, aspects of the culture and language were brought to the subcontinent by various Persianized Central Asian Turkic and Afghan rulers and conquerors, amongst them the most notable being Mahmud of Ghazni in the 11th century AD.